Board of Directors

 Kewal Wright

-Kewal's work centers around topics of healing, spirituality, sexuality, psychedelics, and mental health.
-Kewal completed her MA in Women and Gender Studies at Arizona State University.
-Using a multidisciplinary approach, Kewal draws upon studies in feminist theory, sexuality, family and human development, counseling and psychology, and a career in wellness and healing fields.
-Throughout her career life, she has owned and directed multiple yoga centers, managed non-profit organizations and community programs, worked in midwifery, and been a teacher and trainer of yoga and meditation for over 25 years.
+Her work centers around topics of healing, spirituality, sexuality, altered states of consciousness, and mental health.
+She completed her MA in Women and Gender Studies at Arizona State University.
+Using a multidisciplinary approach, she draws upon studies in family and human development, counseling and psychology, human sexuality, and a long career in wellness and healing fields.
+Throughout her career life, she has owned and directed multiple yoga centers, managed non-profit organizations and community programs, worked in midwifery, and has been a teacher and trainer of yoga and meditation for over 25 years.
 She was a co-founder of Yoga Yoga, one the first yoga centers in the state of Texas.
-Additionally she is an attuning Reiki Master, birth doula, and long-time practitioner of therapeutic dance and movement practices.
-Kewal lives in Phoenix, Arizona with her two children.
+Additionally she is a Reiki practitioner (attuning Master level trained), a birth doula, and a long-time practitioner of therapeutic sound, dance, and movement practices.
+She lives in Phoenix, Arizona with her two children.
 Learn more about her work at: http://kewalwright.com/

 Leita Schiemann